Early winter storms, late 2011

 On 8 December 2011, a deep Atlantic low pressure system brought very strong winds across the northern half of the UK.

 Scotland bore the brunt of the storm, with winds gusting 60 to 70 knots (69 to 81 mph) and reaching well over 70 knots (81 mph) in exposed coastal locations.
 Mountain summits experienced gusts of well over 100 knots (115 mph).
-This event is judged as the most significant storm across Scotland since 11-12 January 2005.
+This event is judged as the most significant storm across Scotland since January 2005 - stormy spells.
 Winds also gusted 50 to 60 knots (58 to 69 mph) across much of north and west Wales, northern England and Northern Ireland.